Mary Sue: History

-The Mary Sue character initially appeared in Paula Smith's 1973 short story "A Trekkie's Tale", published in Smith's and Sharon Ferraro's Star Trek fanzine Menagerie.
+The term "Mary Sue" is derived from the main character in Paula Smith's 1973 short story "A Trekkie's Tale", published in Smith's and Sharon Ferraro's Star Trek fanzine Menagerie.
 The story parodied idealized female characters that were common in fan fiction.

+These were often depicted as beautiful young women possessing special abilities or physical traits, universally beloved by the more established characters, and playing a central role in the story despite not appearing in the source material.

 Writer Joan Verba described these characters as having any or all of the following elements: being a young (or the youngest) Starfleet officer; being adored by the established characters such as Captain Kirk, Mr. Spock, and Dr. McCoy; possessing extraordinary abilities; winning extraordinary honors; and dying a heroic death, after which she is universally mourned.